la3lma/Chez/README.md

 # chezjulia

-A little finger exercise to get a feel for julia, may also contain elements of a chess program ;-)
+A little "fingering exercise" to get a feel for Julia, may also contain elements of a chess program ;-)

 To run it, start julia, then run

-      include("chez.jl")
+      include("src/Chez.jl")

 This will load the code and run unit tests.

 ## TODO

+* Make instructions for how to start easily from the command line.

 ### Bugfixes

 * Persist player state is buggy in several ways.
   * Only one of the two player states is stored